Saint Sophia Cathedral, Harbin: History

 St. Sophia Orthodox Cathedral was built in 1907 after the completion of the Trans-Siberian Railway in 1903, which connected Vladivostok to northeast China.
 The Russian No. 4 Army Division arrived in this region just after Russia's loss to the Japanese in the Russo-Japanese War (1904–1905).
 St. Sophia Church was built and completed of timber in March, 1907 as part of a plan to reconsolidate the confidence of the army by building an imposing spiritual symbol.

 In 1921, Harbin had a population of 300,000, including 100,000 Russians.
 The church was expanded and renovated from September 23, 1923, when a ceremony was held to celebrate the laying of the cornerstone, to its completion on November 25, 1932, after nine years.
 The present-day St. Sophia Church was hailed as a monumental work of art and the largest Orthodox church in the Far East.

 According to Harbin municipal religious and Daoli district archives, Fotiy Huo Desheng was the ninth rector of St. Sophia Church of Harbin.

 Description

-The ornate Christ the Savior Cathedral in Birky, Ukraine, ca. 1900, was the inspiration for the St. Sophia Cathedral in Harbin.
+The ornate Christ the Savior Cathedral in Birky, Ukraine, ca. 1894, was the inspiration for the St. Sophia Cathedral in Harbin.

 The church is located on the corner of Toulong Street (Toulong Jie) and Zhaolin Street.
-It stands at 53.3 m tall, occupies an area of 721 m2, and is the perfect example of Russian Revival architecture.
+It stands at 53.3 m tall, occupies an area of 721 m2, and is an example of Russian Revival architecture, inspired by the Cathedral of Christ the Savior in Birky, Ukraine.
 The main structure is laid out like a cross with the main hall topped with a huge green-tipped dome.
 Under the bright sun, the church and the square area it stands on look quite like Red Square in Moscow.